interlock-network/bouncer/docs/README.md

 ### Can you show me a flowchart of how Bouncer works?

 I'm glad you asked.
-The flowchart below will give you an idea of how Interlock-Bouncer works.
+The flowchart below will give you an idea of how Bouncer works.

 <img width="421" alt="Flowchart of how Bouncer works" src="flowchart.png">